pupil-labs/pupil-docs/neon/data-collection/data-streams/index.md

 Available in: <Badge>Pupil Cloud</Badge><Badge>Neon Player</Badge>
 Stereo microphones are integrated into the Neon module.
 Recorded audio will be part of the resulting scene video.

-Audio recording is disabled in the Neon Companion App by default and can be enabled in the settings.
+Audio recording is disabled in the Neon Companion app by default and can be enabled in the settings.

 ## Movement (IMU Data)